 The main benefit of a phone interview is that you can jot down notes as the interviewer is asking questions.
 This can give you time and space to ensure you answer the question completely.
 The approach can be instrumental if the interviewer asks a multi-part question.
-You can easily impress the interviewer with an organised answer.
+You can easily impress the interviewer with an organized answer.

 - Speak clearly and don’t mumble

-Even if your call connection is clear and crisp, it is comparatively difficult to understand someone over the phone than it would be in person.
+Even if your call connection is clear and crisp, it is comparatively more difficult to understand someone over the phone than it would be in person.
 You can overcome the issue with slow, deliberate speech and enunciate words.
 Don’t place hands on your face or talk lying down as the voice clarity can be affected.

 - Ask questions to showcase your interest.

 Like any other communication, make the interview a give-and-take conversation.
 The interviewer probably would ask you if you have any questions at the end of the interview.
 You need to also take it upon yourself to ask questions during the interview whenever the opportunity presents itself.
 That will voice a sense of interest and enthusiasm from your end.

 How to Get Someone to Answer the Phone

 Everyone, executives, buyers, or your boss, wants to take calls from precise and practical people.
 You might be asking for assistance on a project, intervention on a problem, or insight on an impending challenge; it doesn’t matter.
 What matters is gratitude and developing a constructive relationship where the phone receiver doesn’t feel drained or trapped.
 Plan before calling and be optimistic, simple, and fast in conveying what you want.